helenahagman/bay-lake-winery/README.md

 ### Imagery

-The images for the site have been downloaded from [Pexels Free Images](https://www.pexels.com/sv-se/).
+The images for the site are a mix of private photos and downloaded images from [Pexels Free Images](https://www.pexels.com/sv-se/).

 ### Wire Frames